Lancetnik/Propan/docs/docs/en/getting_started/3_app.md

 * Hotreload code
 * Multiprocessing of execution

-In fact, as a broker, you can pass an instance of any class that will have asynchronous methods `start` and `close`
+In fact, as a broker, you can pass an instance of any class that will have asynchronous methods `start` and `close`:

 ```python
 class ABCBroker: